The Defunct Jobcentre Plus Mirror on Twitter

 Automated Twitter Feeds

 The Twitter experiments were organised into a number of loosely-themed Pilots and were broadly divided into three groups, the Cumbrian, the Heavy and the Specialist.
-These pilots aim to automatically post job vacancies, 'tweeting' is the term employed, within certain criteria in accounts specially dedicated to that task, and associated with certain UK Jobcentre Offices in a timely and prompt manner.
+The pilots aim was to automatically post job vacancies, 'tweeting' is the term employed, within certain criteria in accounts specially dedicated to that task.
+The accounts were associated with certain UK Jobcentre Offices and the tweets appeared in a timely and prompt manner.
 It was all very unofficial.

 |Tweeting and twittering|

 With the withdrawal of the Jobcentre Plus Mirror, we're not allowed to scrape the relevant Government site anymore, and thus there's no feed of vacancies to provide these Tweets.
-We've therefore closed all but one of these accounts, they were:
+It was therefore decided to closed all but one of these accounts, they were:

 - @JCPM_Carlisle (Cumbria Pilots)